 - Star Wars Expanded Universe

-- Some books have a rare male example: when he's new to the Rebellion and to killing people, Luke Skywalker can handle shooting people down in his X-Wing or a firefight but has a lot of trouble after the fact when he kills someone at close range without giving them a chance to fight.
+- When he's new to the Rebellion and to killing people, Luke Skywalker can handle shooting people down in his X-Wing or a firefight but has a lot of trouble after the fact when he kills someone at close range without giving them a chance to fight.
 Choices of One has him, after doing this, passionately think that doing this tears a fresh line across his heart every time, and he suspects it always will.
 Rebel Force heavily implies that he cries after unleashing monsters designed to take out infantry on unsuspecting Imperials.

 - This is also in sharp contrast to the Jedi of the Old Republic, who considered themselves safest from the Dark Side by repressing all of their emotions, including remorse.